mozman/ezdxf/docs/source/dxfinternals/filestructure.rst

    in this section of the DXF file.
 Each parameter has a variable name and an associated value.

-2. CLASSES - This section holds the information for application-defined classes.
+2. CLASSES - holds the information for application defined classes.
 This section was introduced with AC1015 and can usually be ignored.

-3. TABLES - This section contains definitions of named items.
+3. TABLES - contains definitions of named items.

    * Linetype table (LTYPE)
    * Layer table (LAYER)